Electromagnetic fields disrupt the pollination service by honeybees

 Main findings

-Using field and laboratory experiments (including a solenoid to simulate EMF from high-voltage towers), EMF exposure was associated with physiological stress responses in honeybees (enhanced heat-shock proteins and antioxidant-related gene expression) and altered expression of behavior-related genes.
-California poppy plants near EMF received fewer honeybee visits and produced fewer seeds than plants farther from EMF.
-Plant species richness and abundance showed a hump-shaped relationship with EMF.
+Field and laboratory experiments found that EMF exposure induced physiological stress in honeybees, including increased heat-shock proteins and antioxidant/stress-related gene expression, and altered behavior-related gene expression.
+Plants near EMF received fewer honeybee visits and produced fewer seeds than plants farther from EMF, and plant species richness and abundance showed a hump-shaped relationship with EMF.

 Outcomes measured

-- Gene expression in metabolic pathways related to stress and behavioral responses
+- Gene expression in stress and behavior-related pathways

 View raw extracted JSON